|

 Set light for the strike and tighten somewhat when fighting the fish

-to the boat.
+to the boat, usually a quarter turn of the drag.
 This is very important, since at times you might be

 going 5 or 6 knots in a high speed turn with wire.
 Remember that

-wire does not stretch, so when the fish hits he gets hooked
+wire does not stretch, so when the fish hits it gets hooked

 instantly, and if the drag is set too tight it will rip a large hole